mihir-chakma/BAIT-CIT101-Practical-1/README.md

-# DAIT CIT101: Fundamentals of Programming
+# BAIT CIT101: Fundamentals of Programming

 ### Practical 1 – Getting Started with Python